yoonsean0104/data-science-portfolio/README.md

 - A detailed project description in the README.md file.
 - Jupyter notebooks (.ipynb) with code, analysis, and model development.
 - A requirements.txt file listing the necessary libraries to run the notebooks.
-**dataset is not included in the repository.
+- Dataset is not included in the repository.

 Thank you for visiting my portfolio.
 Dive into the projects to explore my work and the impact of data science in various sectors!